LAAC-LSCP/ChildProject/docs/TOOLS.md

 child-project import-annotations /path/to/dataset --set eaf --recording_filename sound.wav --time_seek 0 --raw_filename example.eaf --range_onset 0 --range_offset 300 --format eaf
 ```

+Find more information about the allowed values for each parameter [here](http://laac-lscp.github.io/ChildRecordsData/FORMATTING.html#annotation-importation-input-format).

 ### Bulk importation

 Use this to do bulk importation of many annotation files.